top of page

 Psalm 68:11-12

 “The Lord announces the word.”
 The writer of Hebrews tells us that God’s words are “alive and active" (4:12).
 They are breathed words from the mouth of the Creator, truths penned by inspired servants who were “carried along by the Holy Spirit" as they wrote them (Timothy 3:16, 2 Peter 1:21).
 This living, breathing, active Word was announced, in firm, unshakable declaration by the Sovereign of All.
-And through the help of the indwelling Spirit of Jesus, the “Word. . .made flesh” (John 1:14), it’s announced to you and me.
-As we hear it, as we read it, as it’s consumed and digested, dear sister, it’s sent into our airspace, within the existence of our realities, that it might be believed and acted upon.
+And through the help of the indwelling Spirit of Jesus, the “Word... made flesh” (John 1:14), it’s announced to you and me.
+As we hear it, as we read it, as it’s consumed and digested, dear sister, it’s sent into our airspace, within the existence of our realities, that it might be believed and that we might live accordingly.

 “The women who proclaim it are a mighty throng.”
-Commentary in my Bible says, “It seems that women were primarily responsible for singing Israel’s songs of victory.”
+The commentary in my Bible states, “It seems that women were primarily responsible for singing Israel’s songs of victory.”
 Oh, how I love this!
-The woman who hears the Word, which the Lord has announced; the one who’s listening, who’s eager to know what it says; the one who’s seeking it out and nourishing herself upon it; the one who's aligning her mind and heart to its governing laws and comforting promises; the one who's choosing to believe it, come what may; it fills her with confidence, with hope.
-It gives her an energized victory song, even if the skies of life are dark and uncertain.
-This is the woman, who cannot help but become a herald of its truth.
-Ultimately, a herald to herself, and then harbinger to the enemy—the great liar who wants her to believe his assessment of her reality.
+The woman who hears the Word, which the Lord has announced; the one who’s listening, who’s eager to know what it says; the one who’s searching it out and nourishing herself upon it; the one who's aligning her mind and heart to its governing laws and comforting promises; the one who's choosing to believe it, come what may; it fills her with confidence, with hope.
+It gives her a triumphant victory song, even if the skies of life are dark and foreboding.
+Such is the woman who cannot help but become a herald of its truth.
+A herald to herself and, ultimately, a harbinger to the enemy—the great liar who wants her to believe his assessment of her reality.
 But also, as she receives, trusts, and lives by the Word, it transfers onto the people blessed to be in her sphere of influence: her husband, her children, grandchildren, friends, coworkers, and all whom God has determined her life to impact.
-Such a woman is part of a larger group of women like her in the body of Christ, who make up a “mighty— unshakable, unstoppable—throng” in God’s kingdom.
+This woman is part of a larger group of women like her in the body of Christ, who make up a “mighty—unshakable, unstoppable—throng” in God’s kingdom.

 “Kings and armies flee in haste."—Recently, I read an article about Martin Luther’s “A Mighty Fortress is Our God.”
 What a powerhouse this great hymn is!
-I highly suggest you pause sometime today to reflect upon Luther’s message throughout this song.
-If you’re feeling discouraged, beat down, or hopeless, I promise you won’t be after pondering the lyrics.
+I suggest you pause sometime today to reflect upon Luther’s message throughout this song.
+If you’re feeling discouraged, beaten down, hopeless, or weary, I promise you won’t be after taking the lyrics to heart.

 Regarding the article, the focus was particularly on the last line of stanza three, which I’ve put in bold.